Zóbel de Ayala family: Jacobo Z. Zóbel (1842–1896)

-Zóbel married Trinidad Roxas Ayala-Zobel (1856–1918) on February 5, 1875.
+Zóbel married Trinidad Roxas Ayala (1856–1918) on February 5, 1875.
 The couple took a whirlwind honeymoon trip to Japan, San Francisco, the World's Fair of 1876, and Europe, where their children were born.
 The couple decided to live briefly in Spain after Jacobo decided to study transportation systems in Europe, and he renewed his numismatic research, publishing a major work entitled Estudio Histórico de la Moneda Antigua Española Desde Su Origen Hasta El Imperio Romano in 1878.

 Sometime in 1880, the couple returned to Manila.
 He became a representative of Eiffel et Cie. of Paris and built the Ayala Bridge in Manila.

 Ayala y Compañia (the successor-in-interest to Casa Róxas) was established in 1876 and Zóbel became one of its partners until 1891.

 He was appointed member of the Consejo de Administración by the King of Spain on May 25, 1882.
 He was also member of the Sociedad Económica de los Amigos del País, a conciliario (adviser) of Banco Español-Filipino and the secretary of the Cámara de Comercio de Manila.
 He became a member of the prestigious Real Academia de la Historia from 1865 to 1896.
 He received numerous awards, including the Grand Cross - Real Orden Americana de Isabel la Catolica in 1880, Knight - Orden de Carlos III, and knight-commander of the Order of the Northern Star of Sweden-Norway.

 In December 1885, Zóbel established the first tram system in Manila, the Manila-Tondo line, which extended to Malabon and was powered by steam.
 His capitalist partner was the Spanish banker Don Adolfo Bayo and his local partner was one of the richest Filipinos of the time, Don Gonzalo Tuasón, of the naturalised Chinese mestizo caste.
 Eventually, he built four other major tram lines in Manila and its vicinity (Malate, Sampaloc to Tondo), drawn by horses.